MarcoBackman/2021ESWContest_webOS_3007/README.md

 >

 **What is the ultimate goal of this project?**
-> The purpose of our development is to create a diverse and integrated system which involves overarching trends in Internet of Things(IoT).
+> &nbsp;&nbsp; The purpose of our development is to create a diverse and integrated system which involves overarching trends in Internet of Things(IoT).
 This project distinguishes from other features in associative automotive function with flexible finance distribution in shared living environment.

 **About our project**<br>